Alexander McQueen (fashion house)

 Alexander McQueen is a British luxury fashion house founded by the designer Alexander McQueen in 1992.
 After his death in 2010, Sarah Burton became its creative director, a position she held until 2023.
 Gianfilippo Testa has been its chief executive officer since March 2022 and Seán McGirr has been its creative director since October 2023.
-The house specialises in haute couture, ready-to-wear, premium leather accessories, as well as footwear.
+The house specialises in couture, ready-to-wear, premium leather accessories, as well as footwear.